Insta360 Pro 2 fuses 360 8K video with 3D

 The Pro 2 weighs 1.55kg including antenna and is designed for both monopod/tripod and drone use.
 Inside, there are no fewer than seven memory card slots – one for each of the six cameras and a seventh for storing stabilization date and low-resolution proxy files.
 There are four built-in microphones, plus a pair of USB and 3.5mm inputs top and bottom.

-The Insta360 Pro 2 is available for pre-order now for $4,499.95, which includes the FarSight transmitter system and one battery; UK and Australia pricing is yet to be confirmed, but that converts to about £3,500 or AU$6,100.
+The Insta360 Pro 2 is available for pre-order now for $4,999 (UK £4,999, Australia $7,499), which includes the FarSight transmitter system and one battery.
 That’s pricey compared to regular consumer VR cameras, but a relatively modest outlay in the world of medium to high-end videography.